alex1ozr/LearnDotNet/Exercises/Exercise_4.md

     <summary>English version</summary>

 - Implement a client for the previously developed web API.
+  - Implement two variants of client:
+    - Manual (using HttpClient)
+    - Generated (using NSwag)
   - Cover all API methods
 - Develop a console application with the following sequence of actions:
   - Create box